 - Steer clear of food and drinks from street food vendors.

-It's useful to talk with your health care provider about traveler's diarrhea and other travel health-related concerns, including required immunizations, before your trip.
-Make sure to discuss detailed information about the signs and symptoms of bacterial, viral, and parasitic traveler's diarrhea, prevention and preparation tips, and various treatments (antidiarrheal and antimicrobial drugs) to alleviate the symptoms and/or shorten the duration of the illness.
-For example, many travel medicine programs or clinics will give a prescription for antibiotics to take with you on your trip.
+It may be useful to talk with your health care provider about traveler's diarrhea and other travel health-related concerns, including required immunizations, before your trip.
+Make sure to discuss detailed information about the signs and symptoms of bacterial, viral, and parasitic traveler's diarrhea, prevention and preparation tips, and various treatments (antidiarrheal and antimicrobial drugs) to alleviate the symptoms or shorten the duration of the illness.
+For example, many travel medicine programs or clinics will give a prescription for antibiotics to take with you on your trip in case you need them.
 This has been shown to lessen the severity of diarrhea in 80 percent of people who get it.
-After meeting with your health care provider, you'll be informed and prepared in case it's not possible for you to see a provider or visit a health care facility, as the quality of medical care varies from country to country.
-Of course, if you're feeling extremely unwell, or if you do not feel better after several days, find a hospital for medical attention as soon as possible.
+After meeting with your health care provider, you'll be informed and prepared in case it's not possible for you to see a provider or visit a health care facility, as the quality, availability, and cost of medical care varies from country to country.
+Of course, if you're feeling extremely unwell or if you don't feel better after several days, it's recommended to seek medical attention as soon as possible.

 Dehydration is the main concern when traveler's diarrhea climbs on board, but it can be prevented.
 If you happen to get traveler's diarrhea, drink plenty of fluids, even if you're not thirsty, to avoid the dehydrating effects of diarrhea.
-Bottled or canned carbonated water or other soft drinks that do not contain caffeine (as it can exacerbate diarrhea) are usually safe to drink.
+Bottled or canned carbonated water or other soft drinks that don't contain caffeine (as it can exacerbate diarrhea) are usually safe to drink.
 Avoid any alcoholic beverages.
-If you have no appetite, don't eat; if you're hungry, first try non-greasy, low fiber foods that are not too sweet.
-As you get better, switch to some soft, bland foods, such as bananas, (plain) rice, applesauce, and toast (a.k.a., the BRAT diet).
-Boiled potatoes, salted soda crackers, cooked carrots, and skinless and de-fatted baked chicken are other good possible options.
+If you have no appetite, don't eat; if you're hungry, first try non-greasy, low fiber foods that aren't too sweet.
+As you get better, switch to some soft, bland foods, that are easy to digest such as bananas, (plain) rice, applesauce, and toast (also known as the BRAT diet).

-If you do become dehydrated, you may need to drink a special oral rehydration solution (ORS) beverage to restore your water and electrolyte (salts, such as sodium and potassium) balance.
+If you do become dehydrated, you may need to drink an oral rehydration solution (ORS) beverage to restore your water and electrolyte (salts, such as sodium and potassium) balance.
 You may want to bring along some pre-prepared packages of ORS powder with you on your trip; they are available at some drug stores.
-For more specific information about ORS, talk with your health care provider.
+You can also make your own with salt, sugar, and clean water.

 Hope you have a wonderful and healthy trip,